digiusher/digiusher-iac/aws/README.cf.md

 This README provides step-by-step instructions on how to create a CloudFormation stack using our provided templates tailored to your needs.

-This repository hosts two CloudFormation templates: `CloudFormationWithCur` and `CloudFormationWithoutCur`.
 These templates are designed to automatically provision AWS resources based on specific requirements, ensuring seamless deployment for DigiUsher's projects.

+First choose the Cloudformation template you will be using.
+Look at the parent [README](./README.md) for more information.

 ## Instructions

 1. **Download the Templates**:
-   Clone this repository or download the CloudFormation templates `CloudFormationWithCur.yaml` and `CloudFormationWithoutCur.yaml` to get started.
+   Clone this repository or download the CloudFormation template to get started.

-2. **Choose Template**:
-   Depending on whether you have Cost and Usage Reports (CUR) enabled in your AWS account, select the appropriate CloudFormation template:
-   - If CUR is enabled, use `CloudFormationWithCur.yaml`.
-   - If CUR is not enabled, use `CloudFormationWithoutCur.yaml`.

-3. **Create CloudFormation Stack**:
+2. **Create CloudFormation Stack**:
    Choose one of the following methods to create your stack:

    - **Using AWS Management Console**: